Spring Decor and Decluttering Tips

 Use mason jars.
 These can be used in a variety of ways.
 You can get a variety of sizes and place flowers, candles, feathers, or even plant seeds in them.
 Be creative.
 Your children can even decorate them with glitter and jewels and collect pretty flowers or rocks to put inside.
 Then place them in the kitchen or bathroom.

 Add decorative pillows.
-You can buy the regular square or rectangular pillows and then buy the covers to change out depending on the seasons.
+You can buy the regular square or rectangular pillows, then buy covers to change out with the seasons.
 They are so fun to plop around the house, either on a decorative chair in the living room or on the toy chest in the playroom.
 They really can add a pretty flair to any room.

 Add color and texture.
-Just changing out a floor mat will oftentimes bring a fresh look to any room in your house.
-You can also bring in colorful vases or paintings with pretty spring scences.
+Just changing a floor mat can often give any room in your house a fresh look.
+You can also bring in colorful vases or paintings with pretty spring scenes.
 Woven baskets add a nice touch as well.
-They are not only pretty and help with storage and organization, but also bring in a texture element.
+They are not only pretty and help with storage and organization, but also add a textural element.

 So, there you have it!
 Easy ways to declutter and decorate your home for this lovely time of year.